 I felt just about everything: anger, sadness, confusion, embarrassment.
 I remember saying it out loud: I just lost my job.

 There are people all around me, interacting with each other, having fun together: but I’m sitting here alone.

 After a few years of policing, I began to crack.
 I was no longer easy-going and fun.
 I became an angry guy capable of hurting those that I loved the most.

 I felt totally alone and completely misunderstood.
 I thought the only way to numb the pain was to kill myself.

 The constant stress and ridicule by a manager, who didn't want me to look better than her, made me physically ill.

-Rest — it’s a concept western cultures seem to have forgotten.
+Rest — it’s a concept many cultures seem to have forgotten.

 Change is an inevitable part of life, like the ocean rolling to the shore.
 How do you face it?
 Do you try to stop it from happening or ride the wave?

-There is a difference between stress and stressed out.
+There is a difference between experiencing stress and being stressed out.
 One can be a positive motivator, the other can stop you dead in your tracks.